 DSAI Annual Conference

 Held annually, the DSAI Annual Conference is a key event for researchers, policymakers, and practitioners in the international development sector.
-In 2025, the conference will take place in December.
 The DSAI Steering Committee selects a theme of critical relevance to the global development community in Ireland, featuring high-calibre keynote speakers, panel discussions, and expert insights on the most pressing issues shaping the field.

 Through an open call for papers, our study groups host parallel sessions during the conference, providing a key moment for our members to connect with us and each other.
 Each year at our conference we also hold our members AGM.